Has the decade-old war on drugs in Asia succeeded?

 The war on drugs in Asia has been going on for over a decade now.
-From death penalties for drug offenders in China to the bloody security crackdown in the Philippines, which has claimed so far, countries in the region continue fighting drugs with brutal measures.
+From death penalties for drug offenders in China to the bloody security crackdown in the Philippines, which has claimed 27,000 lives so far, countries in the region continue fighting drugs with brutal measures.

-Recent research that the answer to these three questions is a resounding no. In fact, data demonstrates that the war on drugs waged by countries across Asia has proven to be a devastating failure.
+Recent research shows that the answer to these three questions is a resounding no. In fact, data demonstrates that the war on drugs waged by countries across Asia has proven to be a devastating failure.

 Current approaches to drug control in Asia overwhelmingly criminalise people already on the margins of society, those who use or are dependent on drugs, with dire consequences for them, their families and communities.

 Among the harshest penalties imposed in the name of the “war on drugs” is the mandatory death penalty for drug trafficking.
-In the past decade, more than 3,940 people globally were for drug offences.
+In the past decade, more than 3,940 people globally were executed for drug offences.
 Half of all countries worldwide that impose capital punishment for drug crimes are in Asia.

 Several countries in Asia, including Brunei, Malaysia and Singapore, still condone caning, whipping, lashing or flogging for people accused of drug use, including children.
 Even if corporal punishment is banned, individuals caught using drugs continue to be treated like criminals in many places across Asia.